openjs-foundation/standards/GOVERNANCE.md

 ## Attending External Standards Meetings

-At various times members of this committee will attend Standards Meetings at external organizations as a representative of the OpenJS Foundation.
+At various times members of the Standards team or foundation projects will attend Standards Meetings at external organizations as a representative of the OpenJS Foundation.
 If a member would like to attend a meeting as a delegate of the OpenJS Foundation they should open an issue stating: